ta0baka/ta0baka/README.md

 ## 📚 Education:
 - 📖 Information Systems and Technologies.
 - 📆 2021 - 2025
-- 📍 Voronezh State Technical University.
+- 📍 Voronezh State Technical College.

 ## 🔍 Additional information:
 - 🏊 I participated in the pool of School 21 from Sberbank.